iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Catalyst Acceleration Part I, Introduction.md

 Change $\kappa = \lambda_k^{-1}$ for all $k \ge 0$, with $\epsilon_k = 0$, the Catalyst algorithm reduced to accelerated PPM Method.
 2. The estimating sequence used

-Compared to APPM, catalyst is yet to incorperates case when $\kappa$ may not be a constant.
+Compared to APPM, catalyst is yet to incorporates case when $\kappa$ may not be a constant.

 #### **Comparison to accelerated proximal gradient method**
-The lower bound used for definining the $\phi_k$ can be re-interpreted.
+The lower bound used for defining the $\phi_k$ can be re-interpreted.
-We havefor all $x$:
+We have for all $x$:

 $$
 \begin{aligned}